PLANT PEST

 Keep it out

-Aster yellow disease is caused by Candidatus Phytoplasma asteris.
-A type of bacterium without cell walls (known as a phytoplasma) that causes serious disease in over 300 species including important vegetables, fruit, ornamental plants and grain crops.
+Aster yellows disease is caused by Candidatus Phytoplasma asteris.
+This is a type of bacterium without cell walls, known as a phytoplasma.
+It causes serious disease in more than 300 species, including important vegetables, fruit, ornamental plants and grain crops.

-The most severely affected plant hosts are vegetables such as carrot, lettuce, onion, spinach; several ornamental species, including aster, gladiolus, and hydrangea; and grain crops canola, wheat and barley.
+The most severely affected plant hosts are vegetables such as carrot, lettuce, onion and spinach; several ornamental species, including aster, gladiolus, and hydrangea; and grain crops such as canola, wheat and barley.

 Yellow asters disease is not seed-transmissible.
 It spreads long distances by importation of infected plants or plant materials.
 Local spread is by leafhopper insects.